Big, bold & beautiful roses

 Wichuriana x rambler.
 Hundreds of cerise flowers cover this vigorous rambler in spring, with some repeat throughout the season.
 Healthy and vigorous. available now

 Climbing hybrid Tea.
 Very bright pink/yellow buds open to antique pink rosettes.
-Very good fragrance and health, used by David Austin in his breeding programme in the 80’s.sold out
+Very good fragrance and health, used by David Austin in his breeding programme in the 80’s.available now

 A less well known wichuriana X rambler, this one is another in the very vigorous category.
 I named it “The Spasticated Rose” early on, due to it’s messy petals heading in all directions!
 The buds on the other hand are delightful apricot balls, and it makes a lovely picture in full flight.
 An interesting note is that it’s small hard red hips once won a taste test we held in the garden! sold out

 An Australian climber from Alistair Clark.
 Gorgeous, fragrant, deep red tea flowers.
 Medium climber, minimal thorns.
-Repeats all year round. sold out
+Repeats all year round .available soon

 Noisette.
 Attractive tall shrub or short climber with fresh green leaves and big bunches of highly scented soft pink rosettes. available now